By Anthony Caruso III | Publisher

 However, talks fell through and they then acquired Yoenis Cespedes.
 Once this deal goes through, the Mets will have a problem in the outfield.

 Bruce was a right fielder during his Reds tenure.
-Granderson is currently listed as the Meta right fielder.
+Granderson is currently listed as the Mets right fielder.

 The Reds are acquiring Brandon Nimmo, a backup outfielder, and two lower-level prospects in the trade.
 It’s expected to be completed within the hour.